gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ![css-modules-1](css-modules-1.png)

-Let's create a simple list of people with names, avatars, and short latin biographies.
+Let's create a list of people with names, avatars, and short latin biographies.

 First, let's create the file for the CSS at